databladeio/getting-started/README.md

 ### Google AdWords
 1. If you haven't already done so, [apply for the Google AdWords API](https://developers.google.com/adwords/api/docs/signingup)
 2. Once API access is granted on your account, set up a Google AdWords integration in DataBlade, providing the [Developer Token](https://developers.google.com/adwords/api/faq#15113) and [Customer ID](https://support.google.com/adwords/answer/29198?hl=en).
 Click the **Authenticate with Google** button to complete the authentication process.
+Make sure that the Google account with authenticate with has been granted AdWords permissions for the provided **Customer ID**.
 Then click **Create**.
 3. Reports for AdWords are defined using [AWQL](https://developers.google.com/adwords/api/docs/guides/awql#adhoc-reports).
 You can see a full list of report types and queryable fields [here](https://developers.google.com/adwords/api/docs/appendix/reports).
 4. In your code, retrieve Google AdWords reports using the following snippets: